On the dichotomy of $p$-walk dimensions on metric measure spaces: Statement of main results

-\begin{proof} For any $p\in(1,+\infty)$, by \cite[Corollary 2.5]{Yan25c}, \hyperlink{eq_PIbeta}{PI($\beta_p$)}, \hyperlink{eq_CSbeta}{CS($\beta_p$)} hold on the Sierpi\'nski gasket; by \cite[Corollary 2.10]{Yan25d}, \hyperlink{eq_PIbeta}{PI($\beta_p$)}, \hyperlink{eq_CSbeta}{CS($\beta_p$)} hold on the Sierpi\'nski carpet.
+\begin{proof} For any $p\in(1,+\infty)$, by \cite[Corollary 2.5]{Yan25c}, \hyperlink{eq_PIbeta}{PI$_p$($\beta_p$)}, \hyperlink{eq_CSbeta}{CS$_p$($\beta_p$)} hold on the Sierpi\'nski gasket; by \cite[Corollary 2.10]{Yan25d}, \hyperlink{eq_PIbeta}{PI$_p$($\beta_p$)}, \hyperlink{eq_CSbeta}{CS$_p$($\beta_p$)} hold on the Sierpi\'nski carpet.
 By the standard and widely known result that $\beta_2>2$ on these fractals, see for instance \cite{BP88,BB89,Kig89}, the result follows. \end{proof}

-\begin{myrmk} This result was also obtained in \cite[Theorem 9.8 and Theorem 9.13]{KS24a}, where the proof relies on the self-similar property.
-The contribution of our work is that once \hyperlink{eq_PIbeta}{PI($\beta_p$)}, \hyperlink{eq_CSbeta}{CS($\beta_p$)} are established---which is the case on many fractals and metric measure spaces, see \cite[Theorem 2.3]{Yan25c} and \cite[Theorem 2.9]{Yan25d} for several equivalent characterizations---the proof of $\beta_p>p$ for all $p$ could be reduced to proving $\beta_2>2$, which would be much easier to handle.
-Indeed, such an argument can be applied to a family of strongly symmetric p.c.f. self-similar sets, and to a family of $p$-conductively homogeneous compact metric spaces, see \cite[Remark 2.6]{Yan25c} and the references therein. \end{myrmk}
+\begin{remark} This result was also obtained in \cite[Theorem 9.8 and Theorem 9.13]{KS24a}, where the proof relies on the self-similar property.
+The contribution of our work is that once \hyperlink{eq_PIbeta}{PI$_p$($\beta_p$)}, \hyperlink{eq_CSbeta}{CS$_p$($\beta_p$)} are established---which is the case on many fractals and metric measure spaces, see \cite[Theorem 2.3]{Yan25c} and \cite[Theorem 2.9]{Yan25d} for several equivalent characteriza-tions---the proof of $\beta_p>p$ for all $p$ could be reduced to proving $\beta_2>2$, which would be much easier to handle.
+Indeed, such an argument can be applied to a family of strongly symmetric p.c.f. self-similar sets, and to a family of $p$-conductively homogeneous compact metric spaces, see \cite[Remark 2.6]{Yan25c} and the references therein. \end{remark}

 Let us introduce the key ingredients for the proof.
 The intrinsic metric $\rho:X\times X\to[0,+\infty]$ of $(\mathcal{E},\mathcal{F})$ is given by